Diabetes Mellitus Type 2 Diet Plan: Food for Type ii Diabetics

-Foods to be permitted in type 2 DM have to be categorized into measured and unmeasured diet.
+Foods to be permitted in type 2 Diabetes Mellitus have to be categorized into measured and unmeasured diet.

 Essential requirements to be maintained are: